Johnson-Su/Certi-Chain/README.md

   - Run the python client onto your local machine for a more polished experience, and try adding multiple nodes!

-# Try the program using the Cert-Chain webite
+# Try the program using the Certi-Chain webite
 * Go to the [Certi-Chain Website](https://certi-chain-hw.herokuapp.com) and fill out the fields (All fields are needed!). **For now the universal account number is 1001**
 * This is the product information submition page, this is where you can add information into the blockchain.
 * Click 'Save Submition', this uploads your product to a list of pending products.